Societal Consequences of Trumpism

-- Trump has refused to releasing his tax returns, despite this being customary if Presidential candidates
+- Trump has refused to releasing his tax returns, despite this being customary for candidates for president.

-- GOP Senators changed rules to push through nominees after Democrats boycotted proceedings
+- GOP senators changed the rules to push through nominees after Democrats boycotted proceedings.

 - The White House comment line has been shut down.
 New signatures aren’t being counted on petitions posted on the White House’s website.
 Federal agencies are not allowed to respond to requests.
 Transcripts, executive orders and news releases aren’t being posted online.
-Social media accounts, including Flickr, Pinterest and Tumblr, are no longer in use.
-Sending information to the Federal Register, the daily journal of the U.S. government, is delayed.
+Government social media accounts, including Flickr, Pinterest and Tumblr, are no longer in use.
+Sending information to the Federal Register, the daily journal of the US government, is delayed.

-- The Department of the Interior was ordered to shut down the Twitter accounts of the National Park Service after noting the small size of the inauguration crowd, the accounts have since been reactivated.
+- The Department of the Interior was ordered to shut down the Twitter accounts of the National Park Service after the account noted the small size of the Inauguration crowd.
+The accounts have since been reactivated.

 - Multiple federal agencies were told to halt external communication with members of Congress and the press.
-These agencies include: Health & Human Services, the EPA, and the Department of Agriculture which also includes the USDA.
+These agencies include Health and Human Services, the EPA, and the Department of Agriculture, which also includes the USDA.

-- Large portions of the website and data for the Disability Compendium (used to track disability stats) which is funded by HHS and run by the University of New Hampshire) have disappeared.
+- Large portions of the website and data for the Disability Compendium (which is used to track disability stats), which is funded by Health and Human Services and run by the University of New Hampshire, have disappeared.

 - Thousands of documents detailing animal welfare violations nationwide have been removed from the website of the United States Department of Agriculture (USDA).
-These are the inspection records and annual reports for every commercial animal facility in the U.S.—including zoos, breeders, factory farms, and laboratories.
+These include the inspection records and annual reports for every commercial animal facility in the US—including zoos, breeders, factory farms, and laboratories.

-- The Trump administration stripped healthcare.gov of details about the healthcare law's insurance reforms, coverage expansions, and entire sections detailing the law's impact on costs, coverage and care.
-Some pages, including some that explain emergency room access and doctor choice, have been removed entirely.
+- The Trump administration stripped healthcare.gov of details about the health care law's insurance reforms and coverage expansions, as well as entire sections detailing the law's impact on costs, coverage and care.
+Some pages, including some that explain emergency-room access and doctor choice, have been removed entirely.

 Peaceful Transition of Power

-- Trump refused to commit to accepting the results of the election
+- Before his election, Trump refused to commit to accepting the results of the election.

 Changes in Public Opinion

-- Gaslighting is a tactic in which a person or entity, in order to gain more power, makes a victim question their reality.
+- Gaslighting is a tactic in which a person or entity makes a victim question their reality in order to gain more power.
 It is a common technique of abusers, dictators, narcissists, and cult leaders.
 It is done slowly, so the victim doesn't realize how much they've been brainwashed..

 Some techniques of gaslighting:

-- the telling of blatant lies: Biggest Electoral College victory in history, check out Elections
+- The telling of blatant lies, such as that Trump's was the biggest Electoral College victory in history.
+(Check out Elections.)

-- denial that something was said, even though you have proof: Undermining the Press
+- Denial that something was said, even though you have proof.
+(See Undermining the Press.)

-- their actions do not match their words: Check out Foreign Policy / Global Security
+- The gaslighter's actions do not match their words.
+(Check out Foreign Policy / Global Security.)

-- they tell you everyone else is a liar: The CIA determined that Russia interfered with the election, and Trump dismissed the story and attacked the CIA.
-Check out: Russia/Hacking
+- They tell you that everyone else is a liar: The CIA determined that Russia interfered with the election, and Trump dismissed the story and attacked the CIA.
+(See Russia/Hacking.)

 - Gaslighting: Know It to Identify It and Protect Yourself